 *

-* @return Default attribute value for category
+* @return Default attribute value for category, or null

 * if this Print Service does not support specifying a doc-level or

-* job-level attribute in category
+* job-level attribute in category in a Print

 * Request, or the service does not have a default value